GabrieleGhisleni/EnergyProject/README.md

 [Fork](https://github.com/GabrieleGhisleni/EnergyProject/fork)

 The goal of this project is to predict the quantity of energy (from renewable sources) that can be produced in an hour and in a day in
 Italy.
 The code is available in this [Git repository], where you can also find the [Docker Image].
+We stress the fact that the application is meant to be run using the mentioned Docker image, the following file focuses on explaining how.

 ### Table of Contents